davidlin006811/myparrotchat/README.md

  - An easy way to create group, remove group, join group, and withdraw from group freely
  - One to one private chat and one to mutilple group chat
  - A simple way to toggle between deafult input panel and floating input panel
+### Compatbility
+ This application can run well on Chrome, Firefox and Opera.
+IE and Edage cannot support this application well, so please avoid using IE or Edge to access this application.
+This application has not been tested on safari yet, and I will update this message if I get the test result on Safari.
 ### [Manual](https://github.com/davidlin006811/myparrotchat/wiki/Chat-Application-Manual)